 In this paper, we document significant bunching of public charities at the zero net assets threshold.
 This bunching persists even after limiting our sample to firms that are unlikely to have a mechanical reason to report zero net assets, suggesting that firms may manipulate their income to appear balance sheet solvent.
-This is somewhat surprising given that non-profits cannot be forced into involuntary bankruptcy in the same manner as for-profits, and there are no direct financial penalties for reporting negative net assets.
+This is somewhat surprising given the lack of direct financial penalties for reporting negative net assets.

-We estimate the characteristics of the bunchers and show that the firms that inflate their financial position tend to be smaller charities that earn most of their revenues from donations and are relatively undiversified in their activities.
-Next, by modeling the counterfactual distributions of various financial outcomes, we explore the causes and consequences of bunching.
-We find evidence that one mechanism by which charities inflate their net assets is to under-report their expenses.
-Turning to the consequences of bunching, we find that bunching charities report higher contributions from donors in the years after bunching than they otherwise would, suggesting that one motivation for bunching is to appeal to donor preferences.
+We estimate the characteristics of the bunchers and show that the firms that inflate their financial position tend to be smaller charities that earn most of their revenues from donations.
+We find that bunching charities report higher contributions from donors in the years after bunching than they otherwise would, suggesting that one motivation for bunching is to appeal to donor preferences.

 These findings are consistent with prior research indicating that donors care about the financial health and viability of the charities they donate to.
 Specifically, it relates to a literature in which donors rely on heuristics to simplify their decision-making about where to spend their contribution dollars (Karlan and List, 2007; Yoruk, 2016).
-Our results suggest that donors may not wish to give to insolvent organizations, even though there may be very little difference between a charity that is just barely solvent and one that is just barely insolvent.
+Our results suggest that donors may not wish to give to insolvent organizations, even though there may be very little difference between a charity that is just barely solvent and one that is just barely insolvent, potentially due to loss-averse preferences.
 The emphasis of the insolvency threshold as a binary metric of financial health may be fostered in part by third-party rating agencies, such as GuideStar, which track performance metrics, including specifically whether charities have reported negative net assets.
 In the face of these donor preferences, nonprofit managers respond by inflating their reported financial health.

 What, if any, conclusions can we draw about welfare?
-If the use of heuristics and third-party ratings lead to the misallocation of charitable dollars, the frequent use of financial metrics in the nonprofit sector may have significant negative welfare consequences.
-Alternatively, if the use of heuristics improves upon the allocation of charitable donations, they may enhance the efficiency of public goods provision.
+If the use of heuristics and third-party ratings lead to the misallocation of charitable dollars, for example, if loss-averse donors over-emphasize solvency relative to more meaningful indicators of a firm's financial health, then the use of simplified financial metrics in the nonprofit sector may have negative welfare consequences.
+Alternatively, if the use of these heuristics improves upon the allocation of charitable donations, they may enhance the efficiency of public goods provision.
 Additionally, if the increase in charitable contributions that we document reflects an increase in overall donations for the sector as a whole, it is possible bunching could actually increase public goods provision.
 In the absence of clear performance metrics, it is difficult to definitively conclude that bunching firms operate less efficiently.
 Moreover, we have confined our analysis to a specific region of the data and our findings may have limited generalizability to firms in better financial condition.
 We leave to future work to expand on the implications of donor preferences and the use of heuristics for the allocative efficiency of charitable contributions.